hucker/pathlib2/AI_CONTEXT.md

 - Every function and method must include a docstring.
 - Use **Google-style docstrings** for all functions, methods, and classes.
 - Docstrings should clearly describe the purpose, parameters, return values, exceptions, and any side effects.
+- In test files there should at least be 1 line docstrings explaining the method.
+More lines are OK if needed.

 ### 2. Type Hinting